ccurtin/vagrant-python-django/README.md

 # Vagrant-Python-Django VM

-A Vagrantfile utilizing Ubuntu 14.04/Trusty to get you started with self-contained Python/Django projects quickly via VirtualEnv.
+Get started with self-contained Python/Django projects quickly.
+Create contained environments within the VM via `init_python_env` and administer and swap between environments, projects and DBMS quickly and with ease!

-Create contained environments within the VM via `init_python_env`
+**CURRENTLY ONLY SUPPORTS POSTGRESQL for DMBS**

 ## Installation
 #### Prerequisites